SeismicSource/sourcespec/docs/theoretical_background.rst

 ``source_residuals``; the resulting residuals file can be used for a second run of ``source_spec`` (see the ``residuals_filepath`` option in :ref:`configuration_file:Configuration File`).

-.. rubric:: Footnotes

-.. [#f1] SourceSpec can compute radiated energy from either the P- or S-wave displacement spectra, depending on the value chosen for the configuration parameter ``wave_type`` (see :ref:`configuration_file:Configuration File`).
-   However, when using P waves, the code will warn that radiated energy computed from P waves might be underestimated.